allinurl/goaccess/README.md

 ## Contributing ##

 Any help on GoAccess is welcome.
+The most helpful way is to try it out and give feedback.
 Feel free to use the Github issue tracker and pull requests to discuss and submit code changes.

 Enjoy!